rickhass/psiTurk/doc/file_desc/static_lib_folder.rst

 Javascript libraries that are needed by your project.
 It is a good idea to actually include copies of those libraries here instead of linking to a CDN or other URL.
-This was, far into the future, someone can re-run your experiment without have to hunt down an older version of the libraries you used.
+This way, far into the future, someone can re-run your experiment without have to hunt down an older version of the libraries you used.
 By default, the Stroop example